waterwheel31/serverless-image/README.md

 -  On AWS setting, go to IAM and create a user with "Programmatic access" access type, with "AdministratorAccess"
 -  install dependencies > `npm install` in two folders. `/frontend` and `backend`
 -  Set "Serverless" crednetials > `sls config credentials --provider aws --key (USE YOUR ACCESS KEY) --secret (USE YOUR SECRET KEY) --profile serverless `
+-  Fill `certdata` in `/backend/src/lambda/auth/rs256Auth0Authorizer.ts` with certification data from Auth0
 -  Deploy the application by serverless >  `sls deploy -v`  (this takes several minutes)
+-  Go to `/frontend` directory and run the server by `npm start`
 -  Access to `localhost:3000`, then you can see the web app